kavjeydev/trainly-chatbot/README.md

 **Q: Do I need to sign up for Trainly?**

-> Not for your first client — API keys are included!
-For additional clients, sign up at [trainlyai.com](https://trainlyai.com).
+> **No — not for your first client!** API keys are included with your purchase.
+You only need a Trainly account if you want to add a **second client** or beyond.

 **Q: Can I remove "Powered by Trainly"?**